-Each Franchisee is required to report monthly on key operating, personnel and financial statistics, including gross revenue, number and status of REALTORS®, REALTOR® roster, number of real estate transactions and fees payable.
-This reporting is primarily obtained through the Manager's financial reporting system.
+Each Franchisee is required to report monthly on key operating, personnel and financial statistics.
+This reporting is primarily obtained, prior to the completion of the Transaction, through the Manager's, and following the completion of the Transaction, through Bridgemarq's, financial reporting system.
 See "Description of the Business - Technology".

-The integrity of Franchisee reporting is maintained through ongoing reviews of key statistics, such as the Manager's review of the paying REALTOR® count, and the periodic audit and on-site inspection of the Franchisees' books, records, procedures and statement of gross revenues.
+The integrity of Franchisee reporting is maintained through ongoing reviews of key statistics, such as the review of the paying REALTOR® count, and the periodic audit and on-site inspection of the Franchisees' books, records, procedures and statement of gross revenues.

-The Manager is responsible for providing internal audit services to Bridgemarq pursuant to the terms of the Management Services Agreement.
-The internal audit services include reviews for compliance with Franchise Agreements and suggestions to Franchisees on operating issues and regulatory matters, where appropriate.
+Prior to the completion of the Transaction, the Manager was responsible for providing internal audit services to Bridgemarq pursuant to the terms of the Management Services Agreement.
+The internal audit services included reviews for compliance with Franchise Agreements and suggestions to Franchisees on operating issues and regulatory matters, where appropriate.
+Following the completion of the Transaction, such audit services will be provided by the Company.
 See "Description of the Business - Management Services Agreement".